pzaffino/SlicerArduinoController/docs/examples.md

 In this example, a distance sensor (SHARP 2Y0A2) will be used to edit a Slicer linear transformation.
 The transformation can be used to move whatever model/volume in Slicer.

-The code for Arduino is the following:
-(sensor connected to pin A0)
+The code for Arduino is the following (sensor connected to pin A0):

 ```C